• Email

 I’ve created a free swatch book template to start building your fabric swatch collection.
 A swatch book is an important part of the learning process.

-Print out a few pages of the free template and start collecting and noting fabric information.
+Print out a few pages with simple information, noting fabric information.
 This practice develops a solid understanding of how to pick out material.

 By doing this, your skills as a sewing beginner will be more fine tuned towards making more beautiful garments!